jdramli/project6/README.md

 Project 6 goals: add database retrieval and create multiple highscore views to project 5, i.e. Create a separate view of database high scores vs. local high scores.

+This project ended up adding some web functionality.
+The framework for an interface between our upload and download CS API is complete.
+Some attempts were made to make a more universal JSON loading/reading set of API commands, but they were not successful.
+Implementation of a tabview controller has been executed.
+This allows the user to go to the additional section "CS Highscore API Interaction".
+There, the tabview controller brings up a label with the current game name of highscore table number 3 (index 2).
+There are two buttons here.
+The first will extract a set of data 0 through 9, each index corresponding to an "entry" of "playername", "gamename", and "highscore", each of which will be displayed in the textbox when the button is pressed.
+The second button actually links the user to the highscore page within the app.
+Both work successfully

+The second screen of the tabview controller is more upload related.
+There is one button which will upload a random score to the database with the player name "BAR" and the game name "asteroids".
+This button works successfully as well.

+Finally, this upload functionality was added to the actual win-condition section of the game code, in the original game links.
+Therefore, upon player-enemy contact during normal gameplay, the user's current number of "Bugs Busted" will be uploaded to the CS database with the playername: "CottonEyeJoe" and  gamename: "Bug Buster".

 Progress log:
 11/12: Created initial repository and began research